finos/rune-dsl/documentation/documentation.rst

 Syntax
 """"""

-Choice rules only apply within the context of a class, and the naming convention is ``<className>_choice``, e.g. ``TradeIdentifier_choice``.
-If multiple choice rules exist in relation to a class, the naming convention is to suffix the 'choice' term with a number, e.g. ``TradeIdentifier_choice1`` and ``TradeIdentifier_choice2``.
+Choice rules only apply within the context of a class, and the naming convention is ``<className>_choice``, e.g. ``NaturalPerson_choice``.
+If multiple choice rules exist in relation to a class, the naming convention is to suffix the 'choice' term with a number, e.g. ``NaturalPerson_choice1`` and ``NaturalPerson_choice2``.

 .. code-block:: Java

- class Identifier
+ class ExerciseOutcome
  {
-  id (0..1) ;
-  issuer string (1..1) scheme, reference ;
-  assignedIdentifier AssignedIdentifier (1..*) ;
+  contract Contract (1..1);
+  physicalExercise PhysicalExercise (0..1);
+  cashExercise Cashflow (0..1);
  }

- class ContractIdentifier extends Identifier
- {
-  partyReference string (0..1) reference ;
-  accountReference string (0..1) reference ;
- }

- choice rule ContractIdentifier_choice
+ choice rule ExerciseOutcome_choice <"A option exercise results in either a physical or a cash exercise.">
-  for ContractIdentifier required choice between issuer and partyReference
+  for ExerciseOutcome required choice between physicalExercise and cashExercise

 The choice constraint can either be **required** (implying that exactly one of the attributes needs to be present) or **optional** (implying that at most one of the attributes needs to be present).

-While most of the choice rules have two attributes, there is no limit to the number of attributes associated with it… within the limit of the number of attributes associated with the class at stake. ``OptionCashSettlement_choice`` is a good illustration of this.
+While most of the choice rules have two attributes, there is no limit to the number of attributes associated with it, within the limit of the number of attributes associated with the class at stake. ``OptionCashSettlement_choice`` is a good illustration of this.

 .. code-block:: Java

  class OptionCashSettlement
  {
-  id (0..1);
-	cashSettlementValuationTime BusinessCenterTime (0..1) ;
+  cashSettlementValuationTime BusinessCenterTime (0..1);
-	cashSettlementValuationDate RelativeDateOffset (0..1) ;
+  cashSettlementValuationDate RelativeDateOffset (0..1);
-	cashSettlementPaymentDate CashSettlementPaymentDate (0..1) ;
+  cashSettlementPaymentDate CashSettlementPaymentDate (0..1);
-	cashPriceMethod CashPriceMethod (0..1) ;
+  cashPriceMethod CashPriceMethod (0..1);
-	cashPriceAlternateMethod CashPriceMethod (0..1) ;
+  cashPriceAlternateMethod CashPriceMethod (0..1);
-	parYieldCurveAdjustedMethod YieldCurveMethod (0..1) ;
+  parYieldCurveAdjustedMethod YieldCurveMethod (0..1);
-	zeroCouponYieldAdjustedMethod YieldCurveMethod (0..1) ;
+  zeroCouponYieldAdjustedMethod YieldCurveMethod (0..1);
-	parYieldCurveUnadjustedMethod YieldCurveMethod (0..1) ;
+  parYieldCurveUnadjustedMethod YieldCurveMethod (0..1);
-	crossCurrencyMethod CrossCurrencyMethod (0..1) ;
+  crossCurrencyMethod CrossCurrencyMethod (0..1);
-	collateralizedCashPriceMethod YieldCurveMethod (0..1) ;
+  collateralizedCashPriceMethod YieldCurveMethod (0..1);
  }

  choice rule OptionCashSettlement_choice